Viewing this page on your device?

 If you are looking for some resources to help develop your child's figure ground skills, then check out these ones that I have sourced.

 I hope you found this information useful!
-Children with poor figure ground skills may also struggle with visual discrimination, and the activities are often similar.
-So try some activities on that page as well.
+Children with poor figure ground skills may also struggle with visual discrimination, and the activities used to address this are often similar.
+So try some of my activities on that page as well.

 For more information on the different visual perceptual skills and their importance, read my page over here.